zenvisage/zenvisage/README.md

             Have you data folder under zenvisage folder, same level of src folder, name it data https://drive.google.com/drive/u/1/folders/0B3otFgGFeJnpVk96dEZqUnVaV2c

+* In Terminal:
+            Make sure your branch is at v2.0 use "git branch" to check if not, use git checkout origin/v2.0
+            commit you code first(git status;git add ...;git commit -m "blabla"; git push origin v2.0) git pull --rebase origin v2.0
+            sudo rm -f -r target/
+            sudo rm nohup.out  #(on our server only) sudo kill $(sudo lsof -t -i:8080)

  * Build and deploy code.
-Inside the zenvisage folder,

-In Terminal:
-            Make sure your branch is at v2.0 use "git branch" to check if not, use git checkout origin/v2.0 commit you code first(git status;git add ...;git commit -m "blabla"; git push origin v2.0) git pull --rebase origin v2.0
-            sudo rm -f -r target/
-            sudo rm nohup.out  #(on our server only) sudo nohup sh run.sh & #(on our server only) sudo kill $(sudo lsof -t -i:8080)
+Inside the zenvisage folder, sudo sh build.sh sudo sh run.sh  or sudo nohup sh run.sh & #(on our server only)
-            sudo sh build.sh
-            sudo sh run.sh

 * Launch `http://localhost:8080/` (preferably in Chrome, if has error mostly because of uncleared cache, use incognito mode probably fix).